atmos list

 ποΈ stacks

-Use this command to list all Stack configurations or a stack of a specified component.
+Use this command to list all Stack configurations or stacks for a specified component

 ποΈ values